4GeeksAcademy/python-beginner-programming-exercises/exercises/04-Multiply-Two-Values/README.md

 ## 📝 Instructions:

-1. Please store the result of multiplying 2345 times 7323 in a variable called **variables_are_cool** and the print the result in the console.
+1. Please store the result of multiplying 2345 times 7323 in a variable called **variables_are_cool**
+2. Now print the result in the console.